 At Epsten Grinnell & Howell, Nancy counsels client associations on issues such as meetings and elections, document interpretation and enforcement, director duties and responsibilities, corporate governance and related transactional matters.
-In addition to her client work, Nancy is the firm’s Director of Practice Development, producing, editing and authoring educational materials for the E-NEWS from EG&H newsletter for association managers, co-editing the Community Association Law Resource Book, and performing other responsibilities related to firm programming, publications, industry and legislative activities and practice growth.
+In addition to client work, Nancy is the firm’s Director of Practice Development, producing, editing and authoring educational materials for the E-NEWS from EG&H newsletter, co-editing the Community Association Law Resource Book, and handling responsibilities related to legislative and industry activities, firm programming, publications and practice growth.

 Nancy is a dedicated Community Associations Institute (CAI) chapter and CAI California Legislative Action Committee (CLAC) volunteer.
-She was recently elected to the CAI-Greater Inland Empire (CAI-GRIE) chapter board of directors from 2014-2016, serving as president-elect in 2014.
+She is currently serving a three-year term on the CAI-Greater Inland Empire (CAI-GRIE) chapter board of directors, where she is president-elect and will serve as president in 2015.
 Nancy was the CAI-GRIE legislative support committee (LSC) chair from 2009-2013 and has served as the chapter’s CLAC liaison (2009-10) and CLAC delegate (2010-present).
 As a CLAC delegate, Nancy now serves on CLAC’s Legislative Strategy & Research Committee.
 Under Nancy’s LSC leadership, CAI-GRIE was named 2009 CLAC Turn-Around Chapter for fostering member interest in legislative issues and improving contributions by 35% in a single year.
 For her 2010 efforts, Nancy received the CAI-GRIE President’s Award and was the 1st recipient of CLAC’s statewide Volunteer of the Year award.
 She led the CAI-GRIE LSC to a CAI National award for Chapter Management & Development in April 2013 and the CAI-GRIE Committee of the Year award in December 2013.
 Nancy is a frequent author on community association legal topics, twice served as CAI-GRIE magazine editor, was recognized as 2003 Committee Chair of the Year, and remains an active magazine committee member and contributor.
 She has spoken at educational programs including CLAC Legislative Day at the Capitol and CAI Essentials for Community Association Leadership.
 Nancy has also contributed to The Law Journal, published by the California Association of Community Managers (CACM).